SUNsung/fyneThemeBuilder/README.md

 ## Methods

 #### `SetDarkMode(b bool) bool`
+Setting the color mode

 #### `GetDarkMode() bool`
+Getting the color mode state

 #### `SetPrimaryColor(n fyne.ThemeColorName) bool`
+Set the main theme color.
+- this method switches the topic by title
+- if the passed name is not in the palettes it will return false

 #### `GetPrimaryColor() fyne.ThemeColorName`
+Get the name of the main theme color

 #### `GetPalette() *PaletteObj`
+Get current palette

 #### `GetMap() map[fyne.ThemeColorName]*PaletteObj`
+Get all initialized palettes

 ---
 ## Examples